Muzaffar Khan Sadozai

-Muzaffar Khan Sadozai (1757 – 2 June 1818) was the last Afghan governor of Multan in Durrani Empire.
+Muzaffar Khan Sadozai (1757 – 2 June 1818) was the Saddozai Pashtun ruler of Multan from 1780 to 1818, initially as a governor for the Afghan Durrani dynasty of Kabul (1780 – 1809), and later as a vassal of Ranjit Singh (1802 – 1818).
+He declared independence from the Durrani Empire after the fall of Shuja Shah Durrani in 1809, but was killed fighting against the Sikh army during the siege of Multan in 1818.

 Early life

 Muzaffar Khan Sadozai, born in Multan in 1757, was the eldest son of Shuja Khan, the governor of Multan between 1767 and 1772.
 He was well educated in religion, civil administration and warfare.
 He was only 18 years old when his father instructed him to lead a mission to Kabul in January 1775, to seek help against the Sikhs who had conquered Multan in 1772 and had been besieging Shujabad.
 His mission failed but he got the attention of the Afghan King who fixed 5,000 rupees as his stipend.
 He commanded with bravery the Afghan contingent during the siege of Multan in February 1775.
 When Ganda Singh invaded Shujabad, he defended city with great valour.
 He succeeded his father at the age of 18 in Shujabad in 1776.
 Muzaffar Khan could not capture Multan until 1780, when he was reinstated by Timur Shah Durrani, the King of Kabul, who expelled the Sikh governor Diwan Singh Chachowalia and appointed Muzaffar Khan as the Governor (Subedar) of Multan.
 Timur Shah Durrani also gave him the title of Nawab, at the age of 23.